AbeTavarez/DMcrypt/README.md

 ## Overview

-_**Project Title** is a Chat App web application build with privacy and security in mind.
+_**DMcrypt** is a Chat App web application build with privacy and security in mind.
 Sign-up with your e-mail and start sharing messages with your friends.
 Create group chats with your friends in a secure and private enviroment.
 This can be very useful when dealing with confidential information._

 <br>